 The Company may only be able to proceed with a Business Combination if it has sufficient financial resources to pay the cash consideration required, or satisfy any minimum cash conditions under the transaction agreement, for such Business Combination taking into consideration the amounts due to the Class A Ordinary Shareholders who elect to redeem their Class A Ordinary Shares in advance of the Business Combination ("Redeeming Shareholders").
-Although a Class A Ordinary Shareholder, or a group of Class A Ordinary Shareholders acting in concert, deemed to be holding in excess of 15% of issued Class A Ordinary Shares loses the ability to redeem all such Class A Ordinary Shares in excess of 15% of the issued Class A Ordinary Shares, there could still be a significant number of Redeeming Shareholders or redeemed shares in case of a contemplated Business Combination.
-In such event, financing the redemption of Class A Ordinary Shares held by Redeeming Shareholders would reduce the funds available to the Company to pay the consideration payable pursuant to the Business Combination and, as such, the Company may not have sufficient funds available to complete the Business Combination, or to satisfy any minimum cash conditions under the transaction agreement.
+Financing the redemption of Class A Ordinary Shares held by Redeeming Shareholders would reduce the funds available to the Company to pay the consideration payable pursuant to the Business Combination and, as such, the Company does not have sufficient funds available to complete the Business Combination, or to satisfy any minimum cash conditions under the transaction agreement.